denniskuijs/openremote/docs/guides/ec2-decouple-data.md

 ## DOT-Framework
 For this research, the following methods from the [DOT Framework](https://ictresearchmethods.nl/) are used:

-- `Literature Study` (To investigate how Amazon EBS and the Lifecycle Policy Manager function, as well as to understand how the filesystem operates within Linux)
+- `Literature Study` (To investigate how Amazon EBS and the Lifecycle Policy Manager function, as well as to understand how the filesystem works within Linux and can be used for setting up external block devices)
 - `Gap Analysis` (To get an overview of the current situation and the desired situation)
 - `Decomposition` (To visualize and understand how the current situation is functioning)
 - `Prototyping` (To explore how potential solutions perform within the context of OpenRemote)